 BLUE WHALE EXTENSION

 There is the option of a two night extension in Mirissa.
 Two boat trips out of this south coast town will give you the chance to see the largest creature that has ever lived, the Blue Whale, as well as four or five other species of cetacean.

 CLIMATE AND PACE

 The lower elevations are hot and humid, but it is cooler in the highlands, where rain is also possible.
 Early to bed and early to rise is the comfortable way to see the wildlife.
 When the birds rest in the early afternoons so will we.
-Most breakfasts will be at around 6.30am with some earlier starts.
-Mornings and late afternoons will be spent in the field, involving various walks.
+Most breakfasts will be at around 6.30am.
+Mornings and late afternoons will be spent in the field, involving short walks.
 There are a few slopes, which will be taken at a sensible pace.
 There will be some free time to enjoy the lodges’ facilities, whilst the keener members of the group will waste no time since there is birding on our doorstep throughout.

 ACCOMMODATION AND FOOD